 Are you the kind of person who considers yourself to be a bit of an environmentalist?
 You may very well care about the environment, but if you’re not doing the following things, your home could be more damaging to the environment than it is helping.

-Start by doing the following 5 things and you will be able to make a significant difference, not only to the environment but to your bills!
+Start by doing the following 5 things and you will be able to make a significant difference, not only to the environment but to your energy bills!

-Change Your Light Bulbs
+1. Change Your Light Bulbs

 These bulbs are not only so much better for the environment, they last far longer and emit the same amount of light.
 If you stick with a regular bulb you’ll end up spending 5-10 times more over the course of the bulb’s life span.

-Install Solar Panels
+2. Install Solar Panels

 Installing solar panels isn’t exactly a small job, however, it’s a job that will benefit the environment and you greatly.
 You will be able to make use of renewable solar power, rather than resources we are short on and that cost a ton of money and energy to produce.

-Lower Your Thermostat By A Few Degrees
+3. Lower Your Thermostat By A Few Degrees

 Lowering your thermostat by a couple of degrees won’t make a ton of difference, but it will save money and energy.
 You can surely wear a nice cosy jumper and use a blanket if you really must be warmer?
-For every degree you turn your thermostat down, you save between 1-3% of your heating bill.
+For every degree you turn your thermostat down, you save between 1-3% of your energy bill.

-Ensure Your Home Is Properly Insulated
+4. Ensure Your Home Is Properly Insulated

 If your home isn’t properly insulated, the temperature is not being regulated properly.
 When your home is properly insulated, it will stay cool and warm when it needs to.
 You will avoid letting in/out draughts and save money.

 Make sure your home is insulated in the walls, floors, and your loft area.
-Depending on where abouts you live, you may be able to have this done within a government scheme.
+Depending on whereabouts you live, you may be able to have this done within a government scheme.
 It isn’t difficult to call a member of the council and have them come over and check it.

-Create Your Own Compost Bin
+5. Create Your Own Compost Bin